 Am working on a couple of other exciting projects.
 See this almost painfully cute gal below?
 She’s part of a multi-year project by NC State biologist Scott Mills, who has been studying the ability of snowshoe hares to adapt to climate change.
 I’ve had the good fortune to accompany Professor

 Mills in the field several times during his studies and am thrilled to be sharing his work with young people.
 More when the book comes out in fall, 2016.

 As always, I am staying busy visiting students and teachers during the year.
 Am kicking off my travels with trips to Texas, Pennsylvania, Maryland and, of course, Montana.
 Want me to drop in on your school?
 Just shoot me an email at firstname.lastname@example.org and we’ll figure it out!

-Teacher Alerts: I am planning fall school visits to Pennsylvania, Virginia, and Texas.
+Teacher Alerts: I am planning fall school visits to Pennsylvania, Maryland, and Texas.
+So far in spring, I plan to visit North Carolina, Virginia, and the DC area.
 If you’re interested, please shoot me an email at email@example.com.
 Also, be sure to share The Nonfiction Minute with your class every day!